erwinsmit/blog/src/pages/sitecore-nextjs-without-vercel/index.md

 ![Vercel pricing](vercel-pricing.png)

-- GDPR, is especially a hard requirement for German clients.
+- **GDPR** is especially a hard requirement for German clients.
 The GDPR is more strict in Germany than in other countries, although Vercel claims to cover GDPR in the EU, it does not seem to make the same amount of effort as Azure with a dedicated [German cloud](https://azure.microsoft.com/en-us/support/legal/privacy-statement/germany/).
 Disclaimer: Legal stuff is not my strong suit

 I understand that some of these issues are not a problem when you use [Sitecore XM Cloud](https://www.sitecore.com/products/xm-cloud).
 Sitecore won't be hosted on Azure and Vercel comes as a package with the deal (as I understand).
 However, that's still in the future and some clients might not want to use XM Cloud because they prefer to host Sitecore themselves.